farfanoide/inflector.vim/README.md

 - [x] Create functions for common inflections
 - [x] Create text multiplexer (one way is done via `Sanitize`)
+- [x] check how to run the functions with text objects/motions as input (:h map-operator)
+- [x] export plugin mappings
+- [ ] add support to auto generate mappings, ie: let g:inflector_mapping = 'gI'
+- [ ] add tests for mappings
+- [ ] scope functions to script while keeping tests running
 - [ ] rename camelize to Pascalize and add camelize
-- [x] check how to run the functions with text objects/motions as input (:h map-operator)
-- [ ] explain the idea of 'text multiplexer'
 - [x] check how to enable autoloading of the plugin
 - [x] use autoloading to setup travis ci
+- [ ] explain the idea of 'text multiplexer'
 - [ ] add vim help
 - [ ] write installation instructions
 - [ ] write usage